Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Analysis

 \paragraph{Information released in \dpsystem.} By design, only TEEs running data owner's code have access to the data encryption key~$k_\cd$.
 Hence, information about the dataset is released by valid TEEs only.
 TEEs store states to storage module, send updated digests to SCM, abort and return answers to a data analyst.
 The first two actions do not reveal information about $\cd$ or computed answers $\answer$ since the state is stored encrypted and the digest is a hash of the encrypted state.
 If state size (e.g., the size of~$\answer$) is sensitive, one may consider padding it.
 Aborts are associated with integrity of the state continuity and loaded states and do not depend on the content of the data or returned answers.
 Hence, we only need to consider the information released by TEEs via replies to queries.

 We capture query replies via tuples $(\id, \query, \answer)$ sent by a TEE to a data analyst.
 Let $\mathcal{T}$ be a sequence of these tuples.
 We show that $\id$s in $\mathcal{T}$ follow a sequential order and are numbered $1$ to $n$ where $n$ is the number of queries in~$Q$.
 Due to TEE crashing and resending the answers to previously asked queries after recovery, $\mathcal{T}$ may have tuples with same~$\id$s.
 However, we show that if there is more than one tuple with the same $\id$, then all these tuples are equal (Lemma~\ref{lemma:cond1}).
-Hence, these entries do not reveal any new information and are copies of previously sent answers.
+Hence, these entries do not reveal any new information and are copies of previously sent answers. \ifCCS Due to space constrains the proof of Lemma~\ref{lemma:cond1} appears in~\cref{app:proof}.
+At a high level it shows that each tuple is associated with exactly one entry at SCM where each entry has a unique identifier. \fi

 \begin{lemma} Let $\mathcal{T}$ be a sequence of tuples returned by a TEE.
 Then (1) all identifiers in the sequence follow a sequential order, starting at 1 and (2) if more than one tuple has the same identifier then those tuples are equal. \end{lemma}